-When an endowment gift is made to Kent State Geauga and Regional Academic Center, the principal is preserved in perpetuity.
+When an endowment gift is made to Kent State Geauga and Twinsburg Academic Center, the principal is preserved in perpetuity.
 Only investment income from the endowment may be used toward the endowment's established purpose.
-Therefore, endowment funds are never depleted and are preserved for continuous use to maintain and enhance educational excellence at Kent State Geauga and the Regional Academic Center.
+Therefore, endowment funds are never depleted and are preserved for continuous use to maintain and enhance educational excellence at Kent State Geauga and the Twinsburg Academic Center.

 Endowments may be established through a single gift, a series of gifts over five years or through a bequest or other form of planned gifts.
 Recognition for endowment donors are arranged appropriately by endowment type and level of support.

 Note: Minimum support level for various types of endowments may be established.
 These support levels are based on expected return on investment and the use of the endowment income.

 Kent State University Geauga and Twinsburg Academic Center gratefully accepts pledged gifts.
 These gifts allow donors to make a pledge commitment and set up a payment schedule that best suits their donor wishes or change their donor to the donor’s

 Gifts of cash are the easiest and most direct way to give to Kent State Geauga and Twinsburg Academic Center and may be deductible if you itemize on your federal income tax return.
 Making a cash contribution helps Kent State Geauga and the Twinsburg Academic Center immediately fulfill its objectives.
 Gifts may be used to support an existing program or fund or to establish a new endowment or scholarship.

 Gifts of Securities